kubevirt/containerized-data-importer/doc/storageprofile.md

 ## Introduction

-Storage Profile is the resource that serves the information about recommended parameters for PVC - right now the `accessMode` and `volumeMode`.
+Storage Profile is the resource that serves the information about recommended parameters for the PVC.

 This can be used by CDI controllers when creating a PVC for DV.
 That way the DataVolume can be simplified and if the properties are missing, defaults can be applied from the StorageProfile.